4 Best Ways To Heat Proof Your House In Pakistan

-Since the past decade the temperatures around Pakistan have risen at an alarming rate.
+Since the past decade the temperatures around heat proof in Pakistan have risen at an alarming rate.
 Every year the climate is getting warmer and warmer.
 If this keeps on sooner rather than later house owners are going to require ways to keep their house’s temperature cooler.

 One easy solution people have is to get more and more air conditioners, which keeps your house cool when it is operating apparently solving the problem for time being at the very least.
 What people need is a solution which can last longer than a few hours and is consistent.